dmisol/flexatar-virtual-webcam/README.md

 3. Is it 3D?
 - Yes!
 We can export flexatar as a conventional **.obj** file with 3d model and textures.
 If you are a game developer and need either a custom 3d or a morphable model, please feel free to contact us
 4. What's under the hood?
-- Our in-house math runs on servers compute and store **flexatars**
+- Our in-house math runs on backend to compute and store **flexatars**
 - Rendering is performed in JS with WebGL
 5. How much time does it take to create a **flexatar**?
 - It takes couple of seconds to compute **flexatar** on GPU by photo, and few more seconds to deliver/queue etc. Making high quality flexatar with custom mouth takes about 10 seconds